sayandev/deep-reinforcement-learning/p3_collab-compet/Report.md

 ![Score][image2]

-In the screenshot of the trained DDPG agents we can see thay are pretty well in tracing the moving target location for all 20 arms.
+In the screenshot of the trained DDPG agents we can see thay performing pretty well in the competitive environment.

 ![TrainedAgent1][image6]